dimmyvi/tigress-requirements/draft-tigress-requirements.md

 --- abstract

-This document describes the use cases necessitating the secure transfer of digital credentials between two devices and defines general assumptions, requirements and the scope of the corresponding Internet-draft {{Tigress}}.
+This document describes the use cases necessitating the secure transfer of digital credentials between two devices and defines general assumptions, requirements and the scope of the corresponding Internet-draft {{CCC-Digital-Key-30}}.

 --- middle